mekzy-o/myos-backend/README.md

 yarn install
 ```

-- Run migration
+- Run database migrations

 ```sh
 yarn run db:migrate
 ```

-- You can run the server using
+- You can run the development server using

 ```sh
 yarn run start:dev
 ```

-- Other `yarn` scripts are also available for handling database migration and database seeding:
+- Other `yarn` scripts are also available for handling database migrations and database seeding:
   - `yarn run db:migrate` runs script that is responsible for creating tables and their columns in the database,
   - `db:migrate:undo`: undoes the effect of `npm run db:migrate`,
   - `db:reset`: undoes all the migrations, then runs migration on the database,